Ubudu/IOS-SDK/README.md

 ![Capabilities](/__media-files/images/back_office_target_user_segments.png)

 Once you have defined your conditions in the back-office, you need to assign tags to your mobile users using the Ubudu iOS SDK.
-This is fairly simple and is typically done before starting the SDK, as following:
+This is very simple and is done typically before starting the SDK, as following:

 ```objective-c
 [UbuduSDK sharedInstance].useNamespace = @"634b207ee2f313c109c58675b44324ac2d41e61e";